AM311/Cybersecurity_Report/home.md

  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

-Any virtualization software is good: this activity has been built using **Oracle VirtualBox**, so it is necessary to use it if you want to use the provided VMs images.
+It is suggested to use **Oracle VirtualBox** as virtualizator, so it is possible to use the provided VMs images; otherwise, any software is good.

-OS versions are not mandatory, but all the features that will be used must be available.
+OSs versions are not mandatory, but all the features that will be used must be available.

 It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.